WayneCrawford/pspicker/README.md

                          # e.g. {A: [[3, 15], [8, 30]]}
     window_lengths:      # object with one or more "keys", each followed by a list of window lengths in seconds
                          # e.g. {A: [0.3, 0.5, 1, 2, 4, 8]}
-    smoothing_sequences: # object with one or more "keys", each followed by a list of smoothing sequences in samples
+    extrema_smoothings:  # object with one or more "keys", each followed by a list of smoothing sequences in samples
                          # e.g. {A: [2, 4, 6, 8, 10, 20, 30, 40, 50]}
 association: # Parameters affecting the association between different stations
     cluster_windows_P:     # Window length in seconds for cluster-based rejection of P arrivals